Head to Head Survey: Autoscope Technologies (AATC) and Its Rivals

-Autoscope Technologies (NASDAQ:AATC – Get Rating) is one of 28 publicly-traded companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it contrast to its rivals?
-We will compare Autoscope Technologies to related companies based on the strength of its profitability, institutional ownership, analyst recommendations, dividends, risk, earnings and valuation.
+Autoscope Technologies (NASDAQ:AATC – Get Rating) is one of 28 publicly-traded companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare Autoscope Technologies to similar companies based on the strength of its valuation, earnings, risk, profitability, dividends, analyst recommendations and institutional ownership.

 Dividends

-This is a breakdown of current ratings and target prices for Autoscope Technologies and its rivals, as provided by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for Autoscope Technologies and its competitors, as reported by MarketBeat.com.

 |Sell Ratings